wanikirtesh/anyMocker/README.md

 ## Leveraging GroovyHelper

-Anymocker’s **GroovyHelper** component is packed with utility methods that make dynamic API responses effortless.
+anyMocker’s **GroovyHelper** component is packed with utility methods that make dynamic API responses effortless.
 Here’s a snapshot of its capabilities:

 - **Data Storage and Retrieval:**
   - `putObject(String key, Object o)` – Store objects for reuse across requests.